 - Steady source of income

-Please keep in mind that if you are an existing Federal Bank customer in any way, you will have to wait a bit longer for the Scapia card.
-This is due to complications involved in onboarding existing Federal Bank customers onto the co-branded credit card systems, but Scapia and Federal Bank are working to solve these issues.
+Please keep in mind that if you are an existing Federal Bank customer in any way, you might have to wait a bit longer for the Scapia card.
+This is due to complications in onboarding existing Federal Bank customers onto the co-branded credit card systems, but Scapia and Federal Bank are working to solve these issues.

 You can find more details about the Scapia card on Federal Bank’s website here.